Support is available for those affected by the NSW floods. Resources and information can be found at the NSW Flood Assistance and Resources page.

 - unincorporated organisations or groups without an eligible auspicing organisation

-organisations that have not met project requirements, including acquittal and reporting, for any grant funding received from AANSW in the
+- organisations that have not met project requirements, including acquittal and reporting, for any grant funding received from AANSW in the previous two years

 - organisations with redress sanctions as described in the National Redress Scheme.